 Some Things to Note:

-- Once the permit for the event has been approved, no changes can be made unless authorized by either the Local Association or Event Services team.
+- Once the permit for the event has been approved, no changes can be made unless authorized by the Event Services team.

-- Be sure to complete the permitting process at least eight weeks prior to the event date to avoid late fees.
-No new permits will be issued within 72 hours of the event start.
+- Be sure to complete the permitting process at least eight weeks prior to the event date if not sooner to avoid late fees.

-- To ensure insurance coverage, the event must be permitted seven days prior to the event date.
+- To ensure insurance coverage, the event must be permitted three days prior to the event date.

-- Though unusual, any changes that might be needed after fulfillment of your initial request may take several weeks to process so we encourage you to plan ahead!
+- Though unusual, any changes that might be needed after fulfillment of your initial request may take a week to process so we encourage you to plan ahead!